Silistra: History

 The town was captured and recaptured by Russian forces numerous times during several Russo-Turkish Wars and was besieged between 14 April and 23 June 1854 during the Crimean War.
-Namık Kemal wrote his most famous play, Vatan Yahut Silistre ("Homeland or Silistre"), a drama about the siege of Silistra, in which he expounded on the ideas of patriotism and liberalism.
+Namık Kemal wrote his most famous play, Vatan Yahut Silistre ("Homeland or Silistre"), a drama about the siege of Silistra (Silistria), in which he expounded on the ideas of patriotism and liberalism.
 The play was first staged on 1 April 1873 and led to his exile to Famagusta.

 The Ottoman Silistra Province was reduced in size, as the districts of Özi and Hocabey and the region of Bessarabia were ceded to the Russian Empire at the end of the 18th century and the beginning of the 19th century.
 Edirne Province was created from its southern regions in 1830.
 Finally, Silistra Province merged with the provinces of Vidin and Niš in 1864 to form Danube Province.
 Silistra was downgraded to a kaza centre in Ruse district in this province in the same year.

 Between 1819 and 1826, Eliezer Papo — a renowned Jewish scholar — was the rabbi of the community of Silistra, making this town famous among observant Jews.
 Up to the present, his grave is a focus of pilgrimage, some pilgrims flying from Israel and even from Latin America to Bulgaria for that purpose.

 In 1878, following the Russo-Turkish War of 1877–1878, Silistra was included in Bulgaria.
 Romania was opposed to this as it wanted to acquire the city and established the short-lived Silistra Nouă County, which was abolished a year later.